takemobiteam/takemobi-test.github.io/docs/index.md

 Bookings & Flights are sent as records in an AWS Kinesis Data Stream.
 Records include metadata and a payload.
 Fields within the record can be sent in any order.

-When a Booking comes in via the Kinesis stream, it gets ingested but not planned until the Planning Window for the relevant destination.
+When a Booking comes in via the Kinesis stream, it gets ingested but not planned until the Regular Planning Window for the relevant destination.
 See [Regular Planning](#regular-planning) for further details.

 **Metadata specifies:**